mobizt/ReadyMail/README.md

 When the `IMAPCallbackData::progressUpdated` value is `true`, the information that set to callback contains the progress of content fetching.
 Because of `IMAPCallbackData::size` will be zero for `text/plain` and `text/html` types content, the progress of this type of content fetching will not available.

-This progress (percentage) information of content fetching is optional and will be available only when user fetchs the message.
+This progress (percentage) information of content fetching is optional and will be available only when user fetched the message.

 The code below shows how to get the data and information from the `IMAPCallbackData` data in the `DataCallback` function.